 Why Third-Party Cookies Were Deprecated: The State of Things in 2026

 Why did this happen?
 Regulators and browser vendors converged on the same conclusion: the third-party cookie model was fundamentally incompatible with meaningful user privacy.
 GDPR in Europe, CCPA in California, Japan’s revised Act on the Protection of Personal Information, and dozens of equivalent frameworks worldwide all put pressure on the advertising ecosystem to find a different path.
 Browser vendors, caught between advertiser revenue and user trust, ultimately prioritized user trust — at least in the tracking context.
+The result is a structural, permanent measurement gap that will not be reversed.

 Three Methods of Cookieless Tracking: How They Work and Accuracy Differences